nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **Relies on `ProgrammeList` and `History` from the Model component:** Since the `Storage` component is tasked with saving and retrieving the `ProgrammeList` and `History` objects, it ensures the data is accurately represented and stored.
-- **Utilizes custom serializers:** To properly handle date formats and other specific needs, Storage makes use of custom serializers for objects like LocalDate from the `DateSerilazer` class, ensuring that these objects are correctly serialized to and deserialized from JSON.
+- **Utilizes custom serializers:** To properly handle date formats and other specific needs, Storage makes use of custom serializers for objects like LocalDate from the `DateSerializer` class, ensuring that these objects are correctly serialized to and deserialized from JSON.

 The `FileManager` component,